Equidistribution of Hodge loci II: Introduction

 \subsection{Organization of the paper}

 In \Cref{ratner}, we introduce the setting of homogeneous dynamics and explain how to reformulate an equidistribution theorem in terms of currents.
 In \Cref{equiintersectionpoints}, we deduce our general theorem for transverse intersections of locally homogeneous subspaces with a fixed analytic subvariety, proving \Cref{main}. \Cref{s:pullpush} is devoted to the study of the pull-push form.
 In particular, we explain how to interpret its cohomology class via compact duality of homogeneous spaces.
-In \Cref{definitionvhs}, we discuss the pull-push forms in the case of period domains of variations of Hodge structures and relate them to Chern classes of Hodge bundles, allowing us to compute these forms explicitly in the setting of variation of Hodge structures of weight $2$ and in the setting of diagonal embeddings of Hermitian symmetric domains.
-Finally, in \Cref{vhs}, we discuss our applications : the study of refined Noether--Lefschetz loci, the equidistribution of some families of CM points in Shimura varieties and the equidistribution of intersection points of Hecke translates of the Torelli locus with a curve in $\mathcal{A}_4(\C).$
+In \Cref{definitionvhs}, we discuss the pull-push forms in the case of period domains of variations of Hodge structures and relate them to Chern classes of Hodge bundles, allowing us to compute these forms explicitly in the setting of a variation of Hodge structure of weight $2$ and Shimura varieties.
+Finally, in \Cref{vhs}, we discuss our applications : the study of refined Noether--Lefschetz loci, the equidistribution of some families of CM points in Shimura varieties and the equidistribution of intersection points of Hecke translates of the Torelli locus with a curve and a surface in $\mathcal{A}_g.$